 Concentration risk limits are in place to ensure the portfolio is appropriately diversified and the overall level of risk is limited by an aggregate market risk limit.
-Further, CIL does not have Level 3 assets, and thus has increased certainty around the valuation of financial assets.
+Further, CIL has limited exposure to Level 3 assets, and thus has increased certainty around the valuation of financial assets.